-Let’s you assume that Bryan is a flaky yogi, think again.
-This exchange is merely symbolic of his unique and non-traditional approach to life, which has enabled his company to evolve organically, without attachment to ego, results, fancy logos, or trademarks in the powerflow yoga space.
+If this makes you assume that Bryan Kest is a flaky yogi that just practices poweryoga, think again.
+This exchange is merely symbolic of his unique and non-traditional approach to life.
+This approach has enabled his company to evolve organically, without attachment of the ego, results, fancy logos, or trademarks in the powerflow yoga space.

 It’s quite impressive for someone who admits that he has “never had a vision in my life.
 I still don’t have a vision.
 I don’t even know what I want to be when I grow up.”